 Pillar I: Climate Smart Agriculture

 This pillar aims to minimize the carbon footprint by the reduction of burning of crop residues and enhancing the utilization of those residues.
-It is designed to align with Thailand's DOAE policy for "Go Green Agriculture," promoting sustainable and environmental-friendly farming practices to lower GHG emissions and potentially enable carbon credit trading in the future.
+It is designed to align with Thailand's DOAE policy for "Going Green Agriculture," promoting sustainable and environmental-friendly farming practices to lower GHG emissions and potentially enable carbon credit trading in the future.

 Increase Value

-of agricultural
+of Agricultural

 Sustainable